Relintai/pandemonium_engine_docs/03_usage/11_navigation/15_navigation_different_actor_types.md

 navigation map and navigation mesh baked with an appropriated agent radius and height.
 The same approach can be used to distinguish between e.g. landwalking, swimming or flying agents.

-Note:

-   Agents are exclusively defined by a radius and height value for baking navigation meshes, pathfinding and avoidance.
+Note: Agents are exclusively defined by a radius and height value for baking navigation meshes, pathfinding and avoidance.
 More complex shapes are not supported.

-GDScript

 ```
 # Create a navigation mesh resource for each actor size.